open-sauced/maintainer-intro-course/your-team.md

 It is certainly possible that there's no contributor with the right skills and passion to take on a specific role.
 In those cases, you might need to look outside your existing community.
 Reach out to other projects or communities that might have individuals with the necessary expertise.

-One way to look for potential maintainers is to create an [Insight Page](https://docs.opensauced.pizza/features/insights/) with projects with a similar tech stack.
+One way to look for potential maintainers is to create a [Repository Insight Page](https://docs.opensauced.pizza/features/repo-insights/) with projects with a similar tech stack.
 This will allow you to see who is contributing to those projects on a regular basis, their most used languages, and more.
-From there, you can narrow down your search to individuals who are already familiar with your project's stack and have a proven track record of contributions by adding them to a [List](https://docs.opensauced.pizza/features/lists/).
-Lists will allow you to see more about where they're contributing, their timezone, their activity level, and more.
+From there, you can narrow down your search to individuals who are already familiar with your project's stack and have a proven track record of contributions by adding them to a [Contributor Insight Page](https://docs.opensauced.pizza/features/lists/).
+Contributor Insights allows you to see more about where they're contributing, their timezone, their activity level, and more.

-#### Creating an Insight Page & List
+#### Creating a Repository and a Contributor Insight Page

-To track repositories, click the "Insights" tab on the dashboard.
-You will be redirected to a page where you can create your new Insight Page.
+To connect and track your repositories, click the "+" next to "Insights" in the sidebar, then select "New Repository Insight."
+You will be redirected to a page where you can create your new Repository Insight Page.

-There are two ways to add repositories to your Insight Page:
+There are two ways to add repositories to your Repository Insight Page:

 1. **Sync GitHub organization**.
 Syncing your GitHub organization is a good idea if you want a unified view of your project activities and the list of contributors to your project.
 2. **Add individual repositories**.
 Adding individual repositories is a good idea if you want to look at similar repositories to recruit team members.

-From there, you can create a list of contributors you're interested in learning more about or connecting with by selecting them from the contributors tab and creating a new list.
+From there, you can create a list of contributors you're interested in learning more about or connecting with by selecting them from the "Contributors" tab and creating a new Contributor Insight Page.

 ![team insights gif](/assets/list-from-insight.gif)